samastur/markos.gaivo.net/articles/content/2016-review.md

 I intend to find time for a new hobby.
 Something that is fun to do even when you have only minutes to spare, is not computer related and is hopefully more tactile, like building with Legos that I already have.
 Also spend more effort learning Spanish.

-Still all these is just tweaking life as it passes.
+Still all this is is just tweaking life as it passes.
 Last year and especially last few months of it, as I observed world with increasing horror, I kept thinking what the right response should be?

 Surely it isn't doing nothing.
 There are no problems needing me to be solved, but even my own experience proves that getting involved can matter.
 Life fully lived is more than just a pursuit of personal comfort and happiness.